nfstream/nfstream/README.md

       splt_piat_ms=[0, 303, 0, 0, 313, 0, 0, 0, 0, 1])
 ```

+### Convert your network flows into a Pandas dataframe

-* From pcap to Pandas DataFrame?
+From pcap to Pandas DataFrame?

 ```python
 my_dataframe = NFStreamer(source='facebook.pcap').to_pandas(ip_anonymization=False)
 my_dataframe.head(5)
 ```

+### Convert your network flows into a CSV file

-* From pcap to csv file?
+From pcap to csv file?

 ```python
 flows_count = NFStreamer(source='facebook.pcap').to_csv(path=None,
                                                         flows_per_file=0,
                                                         ip_anonymization=False)
 ```

+### Extending NFStream

-* Didn't find a specific flow feature? add a plugin to **NFStream** in few lines:
+Didn't find a specific flow feature? add a plugin to **NFStream** in few lines:

 ```python
 from nfstream import NFPlugin